JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 If `true`, remove groups around non-skipping composable functions.

-This is an experimental optimization that improves the runtime performance of your application by skipping unnecessary groups around composables which do not skip (and thus do not require a group).
+This optimization improves the runtime performance of your application by skipping unnecessary groups around composables which do not skip (and thus do not require a group).
 This optimization will remove the groups, for example, around functions explicitly marked as `@NonSkippableComposable` and functions that are implicitly not skippable (inline functions and functions that return a non-`Unit` value such as `remember`).

-This feature is considered experimental and is thus disabled by default.
+This feature is considered [Experimental](supported-platforms.md#core-kotlin-multiplatform-technology-stability-levels) and is thus disabled by default.

 ### enableStrongSkippingMode

 Type: `Property<Boolean>`
 Default: `false`

-If `true`, enable strong skipping mode.
+If `true`, enable Strong Skipping mode.

-Strong Skipping is an experimental mode that improves the runtime performance of your application by skipping unnecessary invocations of composable functions whose parameters have not changed.
+Strong Skipping is an [Experimental](supported-platforms.md#core-kotlin-multiplatform-technology-stability-levels) mode that improves the runtime performance of your application by skipping unnecessary invocations of composable functions whose parameters have not changed.
-For example, composables with unstable parameters become skippable and lambdas with unstable captures will be memoized.
+For example, composables with unstable parameters become skippable, and lambdas with unstable captures are memoized.

-For details, see the [description for Strong Skipping Mode](https://github.com/androidx/androidx/blob/androidx-main/compose/compiler/design/strong-skipping.md) in Androidx GitHub repo.
+For details, see the [description of Strong Skipping mode](https://github.com/androidx/androidx/blob/androidx-main/compose/compiler/design/strong-skipping.md) in Androidx GitHub repo.

 ### stabilityConfigurationFile